Month: October 2008

 The cause of the crisis

 The bailout will fail.
 If the government offers implicit or expicit debt guarantees, if a firm is “too big to fail, then that firm can easily borrow lots of money cheaply, and lend that money to people not so guaranteed at a higher interest rate.
 Free Money!
-The too big to fail firm is going …
+The too big to fail firm is going to take absurd risks that no one would ever take with their own money.
+And …

 economics